 Despite these minor drawbacks, the Cinius Kneeling Chair is a good choice for those who are trying out kneeling chairs for the first time but still want some kind of back support.

-Cons: Lots of angle adjustability, some may find assembly instructions difficult to follow
+- Some may find assembly instructions difficult to follow

 What sets the Varier Variable Balans Original Kneeling Chair apart from the other kneeling chairs on our list is its curved base, which allows you to rock back and forth as they sit.